-The Games draw crowds of up to 45,000 people over three days where during which 1,400 athletes compete in 14 different sports.
+The Games draw crowds of up to 100,000 people over three days where during which 3,500 athletes compete in 14 different sports.
 There are approximately 80 Australian clubs and 11 international clubs in the organization.

 Organisation of the Games

 |The Australian Sikh Games are made possible through the help of community organisations from around Australia.
 These organisations are normally run by volunteers who want to actively contribute to their local Sikh community while also coaching or competing in their chosen sport.The Australian National Sikh Sports and Cultural Council (ANSSACC) acts as an umbrella body of all partners organisations.

-Each year ANSSACC names one of the partner organisations as the next host and hands over responsibility for delivering the Games to a new city around Australia.
+Since 2016, separate registered regional ANSSACC body in each state becomes the next host and takes over responsibility for delivering the Games to a new city around Australia.
 This body comprises of all registered clubs with ANSSACC from that state.
-Key responsibilities of host organisations include community fundraising, corporate sponsorship, marketing, venue management, sports administration and equipment supply.
+Key responsibilities of host organisation include community fundraising, corporate sponsorship, marketing, venue management, sports administration and equipment supply.

 History of the Games